Liam-Stusser/Liam-Stusser/README.md

 - **Back-End Systems and Logic-Driven Projects**
 - **Font-End Design and Security**

-I have experience with **Unity and C#** from previous projects and plan to delve deeper into game development as I strengthen my programming foundations.
+I have experience with **Unity and C#** from previous projects and plan to delve deeper into game development, front-end design, back-end, and modern cybersecurity principles.

 ---